kilroy-code/flexstore/README.md

 ### VersionedCollection

 This is a distinct kind of MutableCollection in which all versions are available. `retrieve()` accepts an additional timestamp argument, and will produce the result that was active at that timestamp.
 Otherwise, it answers the latest value, as for MutableCollection.
 Additionally, `aVersionedCollection.retrieveTimestamps(tag)` promises a list of all the timestamps.

+A common use of `VersionedCollection` is to keep track of each item in a series of messages, transactions, etc. Think of each timestamp pointing to a separate ImmutableCollection tag that has the latest change.
+Work can be done offline or on a separated LAN, and then merged later to interleave the messages.

 When synchronizing, each side sends over a list of [tag, listOfPayloadHashes].
 Any missing items are retrieved and added to the object.
 (Note that `aVersionedCollection.retrieve(tag, optionalTimestamp)` produces a single signature with a particular timestamp -- there is no collected-works signature that we need to worry about forging.
 In the extremely unlikely event of a duplicate timestamp with different hashes, the deterministic preference algorithm is used to define the order in which _both_ items are included, using a floating point timestamp.